stuartellis/stuartellis-site-hugo/content/articles/python-development-windows.md

 service to create a SQL database for a new Python application, because the Python standard library includes a version of [SQLite](http://www.sqlite.org/).
-To access a SQL database service such as MySQL or Oracle you will need to install the standard client software for that product, along with a separate Python adapter.
+To access a SQL database service such as PostgreSQL, MySQL or Oracle you will need to install the standard client software for that product, along with a separate Python adapter.
 Both the SQLite library and third-party database adapters follow the Python DB-API specification, which means that you can program with them all in the